-- 1. Establish a physical and operational location for the FEP Teams located in the Washoe Behavioral Health Region and the Clark Behavioral Health Region-identify the physical sites where the FEP Team-based programs will reside and operate; for example: existing and established mental health clinic or hospital. - 2.
-Workforce selection and ongoing training and development for the providers of early treatment of early stage psychosis, which will include but not be limited to the following:
+- 1. Establish a physical and operational location for the FEP Team in the Washoe Behavioral Health Region, Washoe County, Nevada-identify the physical site where the FEP Team-based program will reside and operate; for example: existing and established mental health clinic or hospital. - 2.
+Workforce selection and ongoing training and development for the providers of early treatment of early-stage psychosis, which will include but not be limited to the following:

-NAVIGATE FEP Program Training: All Coordinated Specialty Care (CSC) Team Members of the NAVIGATE program of services for the early treatment of first episode of psychosis (FEP) must participate in the training provided by the national NAVIGATE Training Team, which is presently coordinated by Susan Gingerich, MSW.
+NAVIGATE FEP Program Training: All Coordinated Specialty Care (CSC) Team Members of the NAVIGATE program of services for the early treatment of first episode of psychosis (FEP) must participate in the training provided by the national NAVIGATE Training Team, which is coordinated by Susan Gingerich, MSW.
 Training will be organized by Staff members of the Bureau of Behavioral Health Wellness and Prevention, Division of Public and Behavioral Health, Carson City, Nevada.

-Project ECHO, University of Nevada, Reno School of Medicine: All Coordinated Specialty Care (CSC) team members of the NAVIGATE Program for First Episode Psychosis (FEP) in Washoe Behavioral Health Region and Clark Behavioral Health Region must participate in ongoing clinical training and professional development activities that specifically address the identification, treatment and management of early stage psychosis.
-Ongoing training and professional development activities are required and include case conferences with panels of specialty care experts, which are developed and directed by Dr. Erika Ryst, and provided through Project ECHO, a tele-mentoring platform supported by the University of Nevada, Reno School of Medicine.
-By enhancing the knowledge of mental health care providers through telehealth consultations, patients can receive informed specialty care not easily accessible otherwise.
+Project ECHO, University of Nevada, Reno School of Medicine: All Coordinated Specialty Care (CSC) team members of the NAVIGATE Program for First Episode Psychosis (FEP) in Washoe Behavioral Health Region are expected to participate in ongoing clinical training and professional development activities that specifically address the identification, treatment and management of early-stage psychosis.
+Ongoing training and professional development activities are required and include case conferences with panels of specialty care experts, which are created and directed by Erika Ryst, M.D., and provided through Project ECHO, a tele-mentoring platform supported by the University of Nevada, Reno School of Medicine.
+By enhancing the knowledge of mental health care providers through telementoring consultations, patients can receive informed specialty care not easily accessible otherwise.